Quantum-Detectors/xspress-detector/QD-CHANGELOG.rst

   processed in the circular buffer.
 This will be fixed in the future by changing the TCP receiver to drop packets that would otherwise overwrite the unprocessed data.
+- Now sets the data sources in the Xspress channel control registers to ADC or playback based on the run flags setting to use the matching data source

+Fixed:

+- Now only send the last frame on flush_close_acquisition in list mode once - either from acquiring the desired number of time frames or from manually stopping the Odin data writers

 0.5.0+qd0.4